South Memorial Drive homicide suspect arrested in Michigan

-RACINE — Racine Police announced Wednesday that Donley Carey — the suspect in last week's fatal shooting of 28-year-old Demarcus Anderson —was arrested in Michigan.
+RACINE — City Police announced Wednesday that Donley Carey — the suspect in last week's fatal shooting of 28-year-old Demarcus Anderson — had been arrested in Michigan.

 Police announced the news just after 11:30 a.m.
 Wednesday, and said that 34-year-old Carey was arrested in the early morning hours of Wednesday in Grand Rapids, Michigan.